 The College of Science promotes student research at both the undergraduate and graduate levels.

 The College of Science works closely with the Office of Undergraduate Research and Inquiry (OURI) to encourage active undergraduate student research.
 OURI serves as a centralized support office for FAU faculty, staff and students who are engaged in undergraduate research, scholarship, and creative activities.
 We offer university wide programs such as undergraduate research grants, undergraduate research symposium, undergraduate research journal, and support for faculty and students through our Peer Mentor program.
-Our office provides resources and information for faculty and students to:
+Our office provides resources and information for:

 Our graduate students participate in hands-on scientific research in fields in each of our departments: Biological Sciences, Chemistry and Biochemistry, Complex Systems and Brain Sciences, Exercise Science and Health Promotion, Environmental Science, Geosciences, Mathematics, Physics, Psychology, and Urban and Regional Planning.
 These graduate programs are highly inter-disciplinary and multi-disciplinary.
 These programs are fully accredited and offer the graduate student a Doctoral or Masters Degree that will lead to a rewarding career in research and teaching in academics, government, or industry.
 Financial support for graduate students may be available through teaching assistantships or research assistantships.
 To learn more about our programs, read more here.

 Our students are doing amazing things at the College of Science.
 Check out our student highlights page to see what our students are doing!